LaurenceWilkes/SkiRouting/README.md

     - UI and controls.
 I.e. avoid black runs.
 - *Update how the data is stored/sourced*
     - Currently, only the bounding boxes of the resorts are stored locally.
 This was done so that implementing other resorts shouldn't be too difficult.
-    - However, the external APIs should most likely not be relied on.
+    - However, the external APIs should most likely not be relied on too heavily.
 For just a few resorts, it would make sense to store the data in the repo and update on a daily/weekly basis.
 - *Include more resorts*
     - This should most likely be done at least partially on a case-by-case basis as producing an accurate graph for each resort may be difficult to automate.